 - Swelling of the foot or lower leg.

 - Skin changes over the prominent veins.
-The possible skin changes are discolouration, varicose eczema, skin ulcers, or lipodermatosclerosis (hardening of the fat layer under the skin, causing areas of thickened, red skin).
-See separate leaflet called Venous Leg Ulcers, which explains about skin ulcers caused by varicose veins.
+The possible skin changes are discolouration, varicose eczema, skin ulcers, or lipodermatosclerosis - hardening of the fat layer under the skin, causing areas of thickened, red skin.
+See separate leaflet called Venous Leg Ulcers for more details.

 - Rarely, varicose veins may bleed.

-First aid for bleeding varicose veins: this happens only rarely.
+First aid for bleeding varicose veins: bleeding happens only rarely.
 If a varicose vein does bleed then you need to stop the bleeding quickly by doing the following:

 - Raise the leg - lie down flat and raise the leg high.
 This will ensure that it is well above the rest of the body (for example, rest it on a chair, use lots of pillows or someone can hold the leg high).